jessenich/docker-alpine/README.md

 `docker -rm -it ghcr.io/jessenich/alpine:latest-sudo`

-YOu can attach `sudo` to any tag to get its non-root variant.
+You can attach `sudo` to any tag to get its non-root variant.
 Note: non-root variants have bash installed whereas root variants do not.

 ## License